Wong-Yee-Jin/WYJ-Plastic-Waste-Machine-Learning/README.md

 -------------------------------------------

-**Special thanks to my teammates for helping out in this little school project :D**
+**♥ Special thanks to my teammates for helping out in this little school project ♥**